-The 38th Annual UC Math Bowl was held on Saturday, March 4th 2023.
+The 39th Annual UC Math Bowl will be held on Saturday, March 2nd 2024.

-Exams and Solutions for this year's Math Bowl can be found here.
+Exams and Solutions for last Spring's Math Bowl can be found here.

 Math Bowl is a high school and middle school math contest held annually in Early March.

 Please join us as we celebrate mathematics, youth, and the future!